aws-samples/config-resource-compliance-dashboard/README.md

 ### Installation on Log Archive or standalone account
 1. Log into the AWS Console of the account where you deployed the dashboard resources with CloudFormation.
 This is the AWS account ID that you specified both in the `Log Archive account ID` and the `Dashboard account ID` parameters of the CloudFormation template.
-1. Open the S3 console and empty the Amazon S3 bucket for the Athena Query results.
+1. Open the S3 Console and empty the Amazon S3 bucket for the Athena Query results.
 The bucket name is in the CloudFormation stack output.
 1. In the same account, open CloudFormation and delete the stack that installed the data pipeline resources for the dashboard.
 1. Revert any manual change made on this account during setup.